 - By car:

 The drive from Trondheim takes approximately seven hours.
-From Trondheim follow the E6 southwards some kilometres past Otta.
+From Trondheim follow the E6 southwards some miles past Otta.
 Then follow rv.
 257 to Randsverk, and continue on rv.
 51 to Fagernes, via Beitostølen.
 From Fagernes you follow the E16 all the way to Gudvangen, passing through Vang and Borgund.

 For more information about the Nærøyfjord and the Aurlandsfjord, please visit the following sites: